ikotarac/redux-scope/README.md

 Remove Redux boilerplate and enhance your project modularity.

 Redux scope logically brings together _actions_, _action types_, _reducers_ and _selectors_.
-It puts the focus on **reducers** and the **state**, making them modular and well organised, sparing you from doing all the internal wiring yourself.
+It puts the focus on **reducers** and the **state**, making them modular and well organised, sparing you from writing boilerplate and doing all the wiring yourself.

 ## Installation